Managing hybrid teams (in-office and remote colleagues) without centralized document storage will quickly lead to problems!

 This feature is especially useful for remote team members or when working through updates on a conference call or meeting.

-To co-author a document, open and use the file as usual.
-A presence notification in the top-right hand corner of your document indicates who else is viewing or editing the document.
+- Open and use the file as usual.
+A presence notification in the top-right-hand corner of your document indicates who else is viewing or editing the document.

-At any time, you can refresh the document to view the new updates.
+- Refresh the document anytime to view the new updates.

-Co-authoring replaces the ‘check-in’ and ‘check-out’ facility.
-Previously, when a document was ‘checked-out’, it was unavailable for editing by another team member.
+- Co-authoring replaces the ‘check-in’ and ‘check-out’ system.
+Previously, when a document was ‘checked out,’ it was unavailable for editing by another team member.

 “The Excel client application does not support co-authoring workbooks in SharePoint Server.
 The Excel client application uses the Shared Workbook feature to support non-real-time co-authoring workbooks that are stored locally or on network (UNC) paths.
 Co-authoring workbooks in SharePoint is supported by using the Excel Web App.”